 Active-Duty Members of the U.S. Armed Forces

 As an active-duty member of the U.S. Armed Forces (and with legal dependents stationed in Colorado on a permanent change-of-station basis or on a temporary assignment to duty in Colorado), you are able to qualify for in-state tuition.
-Members of the military force of Canada (with your legal dependents claiming exemption to in-state residency requirements) are also able to qualify for in-state tuition.
+Members of the military force of Canada (with your legal dependents claiming an exemption to in-state residency requirements) are also able to qualify for in-state tuition.
 Complete and submit the Active Duty Military Residency Requirement Waiver within 30 days of the start of classes.
 Be sure to include a copy of the Certificate of Eligibility (COE).

 Western Undergraduate Exchange Program (WUE)

 The Western Undergraduate Exchange Program (WUE) is for non-residents of Colorado who maintain residency with another qualified state to receive reduced tuition rates.
 Time spent in Colorado under the WUE program will not count towards the 12-month domicile requirement for Colorado in-state tuition.
 A WUE application must be completed in full and returned to Office of Registration & Records by the earliest drop (census) date for your courses.